Search for more Everyday Power

 40.)
 “I am often amazed at how much more capability and enthusiasm for science there is among elementary school youngsters than among college students.” – Carl Sagan

-More Carl Sagan quotes about life and the universe
+Carl Sagan quotes about science and space

 41.)
 “If you wish to make an apple pie from scratch, you must first invent the universe.” – Carl Sagan